Handcrafts

 VAS Competition proudly sponsored by SPOTLIGHT.

-M.P.2 Traditional Machine pieced Quilt (any size)
+M.P.2 Machine Pieced Quilt

-M.P.4 Machine Embroidered Quilt (any size)
+M.P.3 Machine Embroidered Quilt

-M.P.7 Hand Appliquéd Quilt (any size)
+M.P.5 Hand Appliquéd Quilt

-M.P.8 Machine Appliquéd Quilt (any size)
+M.P.6 Machine Appliquéd Quilt

-M.P.9 Wall Hanging
+M.P.7 Wall Hanging

 Senior Citizens